 Five Buddhist Precepts

-Five Buddhist Preceptor Training
+Five Buddhist Precepts Training

-Classes are typically held at least once per practice period:
+Classes are typically held at least once per practice period, each Fall from September through December.

 For upcoming class dates, see our Calendar.